Goldie

 AI Outreach

-Goldie writes a ready-to-send message (SMS/email) with item details, estimate range, and smart questions to ask.
-No competitor does this.
-A nervous seller goes from silent anxiety to confident outreach in one tap.
+Goldie writes a ready-to-send message (SMS/email) with item details, estimate range, and questions to ask to help with decision making

 Trade-offs